NASAWorldWind/WebWorldWind/README.md

 ## New versions of WorldWind released

-Web WorldWind 0.10.0 and WorldWind Java 2.2.0 are now available on GitHub.
-The new version of Web WorldWind addresses potential vulnerabilities in the code and underlying packages.
-The new version of WorldWind Java focuses on upgrading to Java 11 and JOGL 2.4 as well as a switch to Apache 2.0 license.
+Web WorldWind 0.11.0 is now available on GitHub.
+The summary of changes is as follows:
+- Improvements to COLLADA 3D model support.
+  - Added ability to obtain locations of a click in a 3D model
+  - Added visualization support to COLLADA models with wrongly formatted normals.
+- Transparent placemark picking has been fixed.
+- Improvements to Well-Known Text format support.
+- Various fixes to example code files.

+Development environment changes:
+- Added Chrome and Firefox headless browsers and removed PhantomJS
+- Switched IDEs from WebStorm to Visual Studio Code
+- Updated development dependencies to latest versions

 WorldWind's API remains largely unchanged in this release and we are committed to maintaining a consistent API in future releases.

-More information on the release can be found at these links: [Web WorldWind 0.10.0](https://github.com/NASAWorldWind/WebWorldWind/releases) and [WorldWind Java 2.2.0](https://github.com/NASAWorldWind/WorldWindJava/releases).
+More information on the release can be found at these links: [Web WorldWind 0.11.0](https://github.com/NASAWorldWind/WebWorldWind/releases).
 Please direct questions to our new email address:

 arc-worldwind@mail.nasa.gov

 [![Build Status](https://travis-ci.com/NASAWorldWind/WebWorldWind.svg?branch=develop)](https://travis-ci.com/NASAWorldWind/WebWorldWind)

-3D virtual globe API in JavaScript for the web, developed by NASA.
+3D planetary globe engine in JavaScript for the web, developed by NASA.
 The European Space Agency has provided valuable contributions to this platform since 2015.
-Web WorldWind provides a geographic context, complete with terrain, and a collection for shapes for displaying and interacting with geographic or geo-located information in 3D and 2D in any modern web browser.
-High-resolution terrain and imagery is retrieved from remote servers automatically as needed, while enabling developers to include their own custom terrain and imagery.
+Web WorldWind provides a geographic context complete with terrain, and a collection for shapes for displaying and interacting with geographic or geo-located information in 3D and 2D in any modern web browser.
+High-resolution terrain and imagery is retrieved from remote servers automatically as needed, while enabling developers to include their own custom terrain, imagery, 3D shapes, and position markings.

 [worldwind.arc.nasa.gov](https://worldwind.arc.nasa.gov) has setup instructions, developers guides, API documentation and more.

 ## Get Started

 The Web WorldWind [Developer's Guide](https://worldwind.arc.nasa.gov/web) has a complete description of Web WorldWind's functionality.
-You'll also find there links to many Web WorldWind resources, including a user guide.
-For novices on WorldWind, A [Get Started](https://worldwind.arc.nasa.gov/web/get-started/) tutorial is the place to go.
-The latest Web WorldWind release provides many simple [examples](https://github.com/NASAWorldWind/WebWorldWind/tree/develop/examples) showing how to use all of
+You'll also find there links to many Web WorldWind resources, including a user guide and documentation for every module file.
+For complete beginners on WorldWind, the [Get Started](https://worldwind.arc.nasa.gov/web/get-started/) tutorial is the place to go.
+The latest Web WorldWind release provides many simple [examples](https://github.com/NASAWorldWind/WebWorldWind/tree/develop/examples) showing how to use most of Web WorldWind's functionality, as well as more involved small [applications](https://github.com/NASAWorldWind/WebWorldWind/tree/develop/apps) for reference on how to use Web WorldWind in domain-focused GIS development.
- Web WorldWind's functionality.

 ## Building